Safi1000/Weather-Forecast-Web-App/README.txt

                or

-5. Open the project with the GITHUB Link provided in the readme
+5. Open the project with the GITHUB Link: https://safi1000.github.io/Weather-Forecast-Web-App/